axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 If you want to quickly run this script, consider installing it in /usr/local/bin, via `ln -s TARGET_PATH LINK_NAME`.

 You can use the build_crontab_and_setup_files (see below) to get these changes.

 ## Automated SSH Key Management

 AWS by default adds the public key of the key pair used when launching an EC2 instance to the default user's `.ssh/authorized_keys` file.
-For a typical Amazon Linux machine, the default user is the `root` user.
-For Ubuntu, it's the `ec2-user` or `ubuntu` user.
+For a typical Amazon Linux machine, the default user is the `ec2-user` user.
+For Ubuntu, it's the `ubuntu` user, for Debian it's `admin`.
 The problem with this approach is that other users with landscape management permissions could not get at this instance with an SSH connection.
 In the past we worked around this problem by deploying those landscape-managing users' public SSH keys into the root user's `.ssh/authorized_keys` file already in the Amazon Machine Image (AMI) off which the instances were launched.
 The problem with this, however, is obviously that we have been slow to adjust for changes in the set of users permitted to manage the landscape.

 We decided early 2021 to change this so that things would be based on our own user and security sub-system (see [here](/wiki/info/security/security.md)).
 We introduced `LANDSCAPE` as a secured object type, with a special permission `MANAGE` and a special object identifier `AWS` such that the permission `LANDSCAPE:MANAGE:AWS` would permit users to manage all aspects of the AWS landscape, given they can present a valid AWS access key/secret.
 To keep the EC2 instances' SSH public key infrastructure in line, we made the instances poll the SSH public keys of those users with permissions, once per minute, updating the default user's `.ssh/authorized_keys` file accordingly.